Evidence and Transfer – A summary of recent Decisions of the Supreme Court in Central Queensland

 - when the matter is ready for trial it will receive a trial date in the Rockhampton Supreme Court many months in advance of any availability in the District Court in Rockhampton;

 - the plaintiff was injured on 20 July 2016, almost four years ago, and is suffering personal and financial hardship; and

 - there are limited adverse costs consequences to the defendant in litigating in the Supreme Court.
 Section 318 WCRA limits any adverse consequences of costs in a proceeding in the Supreme Court by requiring cost orders to be made in accordance with the District Court scale.

 Having regard for these issues, His Honour found that the Applicant/Defendant had not discharged the onus on it to show that it was in the interests of justice to transfer the Application, and the Application was therefore dismissed.

 Relevant to this decision, His Honour commented on the impact of COVID-19 and the case evolving in times which could not be said to be ‘ordinary times’.
 Another factor influencing his decision was that prior to the impact of COVID-19, the District Court was burdened by a large back log of criminal trials, due to the suspension of jury trials (because of COVID-19), it was foreshadowed that this might further affect the backlog of criminal trials in the District Court.

 It is also clear that in determining whether it is in the interests of justice to transfer the proceedings, the Court must consider the impact on the parties to the proceeding.
 In this case, any adverse costs consequences could be addressed by costs orders, and the Plaintiff, who was suffering personal and financial hardship, would see the end of the matter sooner by receiving an earlier trial date if the matter remained in the Supreme Court.

-If you would like details on the implications of the cases summarised, please contact Dennis and Alexis for further information.
+This case note was written by Principal, Dennis Cronin.
+If you would like details on the implications of the cases summarised, please contact Dennis for further information.